Enhanced dispersion of active microswimmers in confined flows: Acknowledgements

 \section{Acknowledgements}

-The authors thank Françoise Argoul, Nicolas Fares, Stephane G\ae tan Roux, Aurelia Honerkamp-Smith, Gaspard Junot, Marco Polin, and Alexandre Vilquin for interesting discussions, as well as Elodie Millan for help with figure design.
+The authors thank Françoise Argoul, Robin Dumora Beyriere, Nicolas Fares, Quentin Ferreira, Aurelia Honerkamp-Smith, Gaspard Junot, Maxime Lavaud, Marco Polin, St\'ephane G. Roux, and Alexandre Vilquin for interesting discussions, as well as Elodie Millan for help with figure design.
 They acknowledge financial support from the European Union through the European Research Council under EMetBrown (ERC-CoG-101039103) grant.
 They also acknowledge financial support from the Agence Nationale de la Recherche under EMetBrown (ANR-21-ERCC-0010-01), Softer (ANR21-CE06-0029), and Fricolas (ANR-21-CE06-0039) grants, as well as from the Interdisciplinary and Exploratory Research program under MISTIC grant at University of Bordeaux, France.
 Besides, they also acknowledge the support from the LIGHT Sciences and Technologies Graduate Program (PIA3 Investment for the Future Program, ANR-17EURE-0027), the Matter and Light Science Department at University of Bordeaux, the Tremplin INP CNRS program, and the Réseaux de Recherche Impulsion (RRI) “Frontiers of Life”, which received financial support from the French government in the framework of the University of Bordeaux’s France 2030 program.
 Finally, they thank the Soft Matter Collaborative Research Unit, Frontier Research Center for Advanced Material and Life Science, Faculty of Advanced Life Science at Hokkaido University, Sapporo, Japan, and the CNRS International Research Network between France and India on ``Hydrodynamics at small scales: from soft matter to bioengineering.